 It weighs 6 kg packed, costs around $750, and packs to 53 × 23 cm.
 If you ride two-up on a big tourer with your partner, and you want a real home-on-the-road for multi-week trips, this is the only realistic option in this category.

-I borrowed one for a four-day test with a friend who rides a Ténéré 700.
-Two grown adults, two sets of riding gear, two bikes worth of tools and panniers, and a coffee setup — everything fit inside the tent with room left over.
-The standing-height main compartment meant we could cook indoors when an afternoon storm rolled through, sitting on stools, drinking instant coffee, completely dry.
+Picture a four-day trip for two riders on big ADV bikes: two grown adults, two sets of riding gear, two bikes’ worth of tools and panniers, and a coffee setup, and it all fits inside this tent with room left over.
+The standing-height main compartment means you can cook indoors when an afternoon storm rolls through, sitting on stools, drinking instant coffee, completely dry.
+That’s the use case it’s built for.

 6. Decathlon Forclaz MT900 2P — The Quiet Budget Workhorse